datawiza-inc/Azure-AD-SSO-Java-Spring-Web-App/README.md

 We also provide a complete tutorial for you, which you can use to build your application in DCMC.
 You can see the guide [here](/demo/java/README.md) for more information.

-## Online demo

-We have already built an [online demo](https://spring-sso.datawiza.net) based on this repo which you can login in with accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts.

 ## Support